Mapping and estimation of contaminated volumes using geostatistics

 Philippe Monier – Technical Manager, Refining and Chemical Department – Retia/Total

 - Understand and master the use of geostatistics solutions to characterize chemical pollution or radiological contamination.

 - Generate robust contamination maps, with a quantified level of accuracy.

 - Objectively delineate the impacted areas and quantify the uncertainty level associated with estimated volumes.

 - Half of the course is devoted to methodological presentations, the second half to practical exercises on real-life cases to deepen the understanding of concepts.
-Focus is on illustrations and practical contribution of the covered concepts.
+The focus is on illustrations and practical contributions of the covered concepts.